 With borders open and the world feeling safer, young Australians are once again embarking on a popular rite of passage: moving overseas for work.
 Whether it’s through an internal transfer or independent relocation, international experience offers huge growth potential for your career – especially when you return home.

-‘Moving to another country to work is an exciting opportunity, and it’s such a wonderful time to be globally mobile as international borders are reopening,’ says Dr Alfred Presbitero, senior lecturer and Master of Business Administration (International) course director at Deakin’s Faculty of Business and Law.
+‘Moving to another country to work is an exciting opportunity, and it’s such a wonderful time to be globally mobile as international borders are reopening,’ says Associate Professor Alfred Presbitero, senior lecturer and Master of Business Administration (International) course director at Deakin’s Faculty of Business and Law.

 Even better, Australian employers really value this sort of experience, which can boost your career when you come back to Australia.’

 An estimated one million Australians live and work overseas, and the cohort is expected to grow to 1.35 million by 2030 in line with increasing ease of travel, global demand for skilled workers and internationalisation of labour markets.

 The UK, US, Singapore, Hong Kong and the Middle East are popular destinations for Aussie expats.
 According to a 2021 survey, our diaspora spans every industry, with financial and professional services, IT and telecommunications, and education and academia home to the largest representation.

 A/Prof Presbitero, who has lived and worked in the Philippines, Singapore and now Australia, says an internal transfer with a multinational company is often the easiest pathway to landing a role overseas.
 ‘The company provides all the support that you need, like relocation, training and translation services,’ he says.

 Independent relocation can be more difficult as you need to apply for jobs on your own and potentially manage your relocation, but A/Prof Presbitero says it’s far from impossible.
 ‘A lot of people find jobs on employment websites or in their networks.’